-Independent Directors are required to promptly notify any change in their Directorships, appointments and interest in any manner whatsoever.
-In the event that circumstances seem likely to change and could give rise to a conflict of interest or, when applicable, circumstances that lead the Board to revise its judgment on director’s independence, the same should be disclosed to both the Chairman and the Company Secretary of the Company.
+During your term, you are requested to promptly notify any change in your Directorships, appointments and interest in any manner whatsoever.
+In the event that circumstances seem likely to change and could give rise to a conflict of interest or when applicable, circumstances that lead the Board to revise its judgment on your independence, the same should be disclosed to both the Chairman and the Company Secretary of the Company.

-All information acquired during the tenure of Independent directors is confidential to the Company and shall not be released, either during the appointment or following termination (by whatever means) to third parties without prior clearance from the Chairman, unless required by law or by the rules of any Sock Exchange or any regulatory body.
+All information acquired during your tenure is confidential to the Company and shall not be released, either during your appointment or following termination (by whatever means) to third parties without prior clearance from the Chairman, unless required by law or by the rules of any Sock Exchange or any regulatory body.